 Just drive in, stop by the office and we will help you out with directions, information and getting you started on your adventure.

-For cabins, safari tents and bedrooms, however, we do require bookings.
-To book one of our four cabins, one of three safari tents or one of our eight bedrooms, please email your booking request to firstname.lastname@example.org, or give us a call in advance on 08 8975 9917 (between April and September only).
+For cabins and deluxe bedrooms, however, we do require bookings.
+To book accommodation, please email your booking request to email@example.com, or give us a call in advance on 08 8975 9917 (between April and September only).

 Please note that full pre-payment is required at time of booking for accommodation, and your credit card will be required at check in for security deposit.

 For the latest prices please visit the following:

 For those of you who are passionate readers – Lorella offers a book swap library in the office.
 Bring your own and exchange it for free with our selection of novels, biographies and other genre available.

-As Lorella is so large, with over 4,000 square kilometres of wilderness and with such a lack of accessibility, most of the destinations accessible to the public to date I have originally discover during a walk.
+As Lorella is so remote and so large, with over 4,000 square kilometres of wildernes, most of the destinations accessible to the public to date I have originally discovered during a walk.
 Then with the help of my family and helpers like yourselves, at a later stage, we have managed to get access with a track.

 With maps and directions, there are many walks to hike starting basic with easy access close to the homestead campground with basic fitness levels, through to some more advanced half-day and full day walks which will require fitness and a knowledge of the bush.

-Then, there are the parts of Lorella where no man has set foot before, to explore, discover and maybe have a new location named after you J
+Then, there are the parts of Lorella where no man has set foot before, to explore, discover and maybe have a new location named after you.

 With the diversity of customers that travel through Lorella, not everyone is arriving with the same (if any!) equipment to make the best of all the adventure available.
 Some bring their boats, canoes, quad bikes, fishing gear etc. But some people travel light, not knowing how much fun and adventure Lorella has to offer.